Justine Wong-Orantes: University of Nebraska

-USA National Team
+U.S. National Team

-She played for the United States national team since 2017, winning the Pan American gold medal, and the bronze medal at the 2017 FIVB Volleyball World Grand Prix.
+Wong-Orantes joined the United States national team in 2017, during which year she won gold at the Pan-American Volleyball Cup and bronze at the Volleyball World Grand Prix.

 In May 2021, she was named to the 18-player roster for the FIVB Volleyball Nations League tournament that was played in Rimini, Italy.
-It was the only major international competition before the Tokyo Olympics in July.
 She was named the best libero of the tournament after helping Team USA win its third straight gold medal.

-On June 7, 2021, US National Team head coach Karch Kiraly announced she would be part of the 12-player Olympic roster for the 2020 Summer Olympics in Tokyo.
-In her Olympic debut, Wong-Orantes led the Olympics in serve reception percentage, on the way to helping the USA capture its first-ever gold medal.
-She was named the best Libero of the Olympics.
+On June 7, 2021, U.S. National Team head coach Karch Kiraly announced she would be part of the 12-player Olympic roster for the 2020 Summer Olympics in Tokyo.
+Wong-Orantes led the Olympics in serve reception percentage and helped the U.S. capture its first-ever gold medal.
+She was named the best libero of the Olympics.